quzanh1130/real-time-transcribe/README.md

 # Real time Transcribe

-This project real time transcribe by record audio by mircro on backend device the text.
+This project is a real-time transcription system that records audio from a microphone on a backend device and converts it into text.

 ![Image](resource/cover.jpeg)